-At Babergh and Mid Suffolk, we're all about waste reduction and recycling and you can read our waste policies here.
+At Babergh and Mid Suffolk, we're all about waste reduction and recycling - Read our waste policies.

 Most importantly, look at how you might be able to reduce your waste first, and where you can't, look to reuse and recycle wherever possible.

-If occasionally, your bins are too full for more recycling or an item is too big to fit in your bin you may wish to consider the following options.
+If occasionally, your bins are too full or an item is too big to fit in your bin, you may wish to consider the following options:

-Additional recycling in any clear sack, as well as dry flattened cardboard can be collected when left beside your recycling bin on your collection day.
+Additional recycling can be put in any clear / see-through sack, and placed by the recycling bin on your recycling collection day.

 If you're struggling to reduce your waste and regularly have full bins, you may be eligible for a larger or additional bin.

-If this is because of medical waste, please apply for our free medical waste collections instead.
+If extra waste is being generated because of a medical need, please apply for our free medical waste collections instead.